First Fraser ministry

 The first Fraser ministry (Liberal–National Country coalition) was the 50th ministry of the Government of Australia.
-It was led by the country's 22nd Prime Minister, Malcolm Fraser.
+It was led by Prime Minister, Malcolm Fraser.
 The first Fraser ministry succeeded the Third Whitlam ministry, which dissolved on 11 November following the dismissal of the Whitlam government by Governor-General Sir John Kerr.
 As such, it was a caretaker ministry until a federal election could take place.
 To date, it is the last ministry not to be split between a Cabinet and outer ministry.
 In the event, the Coalition was ultimately elected on 13 December 1975, and this ministry was replaced by the second Fraser ministry on 22 December 1975.

-As of 26 January 2023, Ian Sinclair and Peter Nixon are the last surviving members of the first Fraser ministry.
+As of 1 May 2025, Ian Sinclair is the last surviving member of the First Fraser ministry; Sinclair is also the last surviving minister of the Menzies, Holt, McEwen, Gorton, and McMahon governments.
 Tony Street was the last surviving Liberal member.